Jade Plant Meaning: Why This “Money Magnet” Is in Every Successful Home

-Jade plants are fabulous low-maintenance plants rich with meaning and symbolism – quite literally.
+Jade plants (Crassula ovata) are fabulous low-maintenance plants rich with meaning and symbolism – quite literally.
 These succulents are believed to represent good luck, success, and wealth, which explains why the jade plant is often known by alter-egos like the “money plant” or “money tree.”
 In this guide, we’ll discover the meaning and symbolism of jade plants in various cultures and philosophies around the world.

 Jade Plant Meaning and Symbolism (Ultimate Guide)